42 Best Apps for Learning Mandarin Chinese in 2026

 Expert instructors have created a well-rounded curriculum for Chinese Skills.
 It covers over 400 grammatical points, 300 sentence patterns, 1000 keywords, and 1500 key characters.

-The Chairman’s Bao app uses real-world news stories to create an immersion background for Chinese learners of all levels.
+The Chairman’s Bao app uses real-world news stories to create an immersive background for Chinese learners of all levels.
 It is a fantastic app for reading Chinese text.

-It’s not difficult to see why over 125,000 users install this app and over 350 universities and organizations use it worldwide.
+It’s not difficult to see why over 125,000 users install this app and why over 350 universities and organizations worldwide use it.

 Over 7000 graded-reader lessons written as news items available on the internet are featured in the program.
 Besides the web version, you can access it on Android and iOS.

-The lessons are suitable for novice to advanced levels of study.
-And if you are preparing for the HSK, their Chinese reading materials are helpful.
+The lessons are suitable for students at novice to advanced levels.
+Their Chinese reading materials are helpful if you are preparing for the HSK.

-Price: Subscriptions range from 1 month for $10 to $140 for 2 years.
+Price: Subscriptions range from $10 per month to $140 per year.
 A free trial is also available.

-11. LingoDeer — e-learning app to learn Chinese
+12. LingoDeer — an e-learning app to learn Chinese

-LingoDeer is another multi-language learning software featuring very well-developed Mandarin Chinese lessons.
-You’ll put your language skills to the test by completing a variety of challenges.
+LingoDeer is another multilingual learning software that features well-developed Mandarin Chinese lessons.
+You’ll test your language skills by completing a variety of challenges.

 There are also several grammatical explanations and opportunities to review your learning.

-The Chinese 1 course covers beginner-level learning materials (HSK 1-2), whereas the Chinese 2 course contains intermediate-level topics (HSK 3-4).
+The Chinese 1 course covers beginner-level material (HSK 1-2), whereas the Chinese 2 course covers intermediate-level material (HSK 3-4).

 LingoDeer+ is an extension of LingoDeer.
 It uses interactive games to support your study of grammar rules and unfamiliar words.
-Also, the detailed answers add more value to this app.
+The detailed answers add more value to this app.

 Memrise is another popular language-learning software that provides a variety of language lessons.
 This includes simplified Mandarin Chinese courses.

-They cooperate with native Mandarin speakers with concise and clear pronunciations.
+They work with native Mandarin speakers who have concise, clear pronunciation.
 Thus, their content is appropriate for beginner and intermediate learners.

 You’ll be confronted with review tests that measure your grip throughout the course.
 If you’re feeling very daring, their speed review is a race against the clock that encourages you to recollect what you’ve studied as rapidly as possible.